kejianhong/UR5/README.md

-# UR5
+# coppeliasim
-simulation UR5 in coppelia
+simulation in coppelia